 The single most sensitive assumption shown in the chart is the peak period of claims reporting against the Liable Entities.
-Shifting the assumed period of peak claims reporting by a further 2 years for mesothelioma from that currently assumed of 2016/17 (i.e. assuming that claim reporting begins to reduce after 2018/19) together with increased claims reporting from 2026/27 onwards could add a further \$555m (26%) on a discounted basis (as shown in Figure 11.1 by the scenario labelled "mesothelioma incidence pattern (2)").
+Shifting the assumed period of peak claims reporting by a further 2 years for mesothelioma from that currently assumed of 2016/17 (i.e. assuming that claim reporting begins to reduce after 2018/19) together with increased claims reporting from 2026/27 onwards relative to current actuarial projections, could add approximately \$560m (30%) on a discounted basis to our valuation (as shown in Figure 11.1 by the scenario labelled "mesothelioma incidence pattern (2)").